miolabs/MIOFramework/MIOSwiftTranspiler/README.md

 We've decided not to include the swift submodule, because it was failing when running the `./swift/utils/update-checkout --clone` for some reason.
 For now, you need to clone it *separately*.

+First of all, you need to install cmake and ninja that the swift repo uses to build `brew install cmake ninja`.

-Go to the *parent directory* of MIOSwiftTranspiler and run `mkdir swift-source && cd swift-source`.
+Go to the *parent directory* of your repos (repo root) and run `mkdir swift-source && cd swift-source`.
 Then clone our fork of the apple swift repo `git clone https://github.com/miolabs/swift.git`.
-Then run another command that swift needs to work `cd .. && ./swift/utils/update-checkout --clone`.
+Then run another command that swift needs to work `./swift/utils/update-checkout --clone`.

 Then you need to build the C++ executable.
 We need to additionally include the `--ios` flag, so that we can target UIKit.
 Run `./swift/utils/build-script --release-debuginfo --ios`.